 --Rob Roper June 6, 2016

-You can listen to all the songs for free on either site listed above-- you can "try before you buy."
-You can download the songs at both the CDBaby site as well as the Bandcamp site, as well as on itunes, Amazon.com and other sites.
+You can buy the CD or download the songs on my Bandcamp site.
+You can also download the songs on itunes, Amazon.com and other sites.
 Bandcamp, however, allows you to pay as much as you want for the downloads as a way of helping the artist recover their costs.

 Before you download, however, I should point out that the artwork by Nick Jackson is awesome, as you can see from the above graphic.
 So you might consider getting the CD for the beauty of it.